dvopsway/datasploit/README.md

 * Use specific script / launch automated OSINT for consolidated data.
 * Available in both GUI and Console.

-Following API configs are mandatory for proper results as of now.
+Following API configs are mandatory for proper results in domainOsint.py [Automatic Osint] domainOsint.py:
 * shodan_api
-* github_access_token
 * censysio_id
 * censysio_secret
-* facebook_access_token
 * zoomeyeuser
 * zoomeyepass
 * clearbit_apikey
 * emailhunter

+Other modules:
-* jsonwhois
+* github_access_token
 * instagram_token
 * instagram_client_id
 * instagram_client_secret
-* twitter_api
-* twitter_secret
+* jsonwhois

-We are working towards few sample API keys which we can deliver as part of the project so new users can quickly evaluate the tool.
-Although those will help only in evaluating as al evaluations will go with these keys and hence more chances of hitting the rate limiting on them.
+*We are working towards few sample API keys which we can deliver as part of the project so new users can quickly evaluate the tool.
+Although those will help only in evaluating as al evaluations will go with these keys and hence more chances of hitting the rate limiting on them.  *

 ## Usage
 All the files starting with domain_ requires a domain name to be passed as first argument.
 Same follows for email, etc.